 2. Facebook contest

 Hershey’s India is currently running a contest on Disney’s site aimed at the kids.
 The contest is a very narrow focus contest where ‘Hershey’s syrup plus milk’ based recipes are to be submitted.
 I would rather do a Facebook contest (because Facebook talks to my adult TG) called ‘Hershey’s 101’ wherein people have to submit 101 recipes or food items that could do with a Hershey’s makeover.
-Example- coat a marie biscuit with the chocolate sauce and freeze it to get biscuit chocolate or create a cake recipe with Hershey’s syrups or pour some over your Maggi noodles for choco Maggi.
+Example- coat a marie biscuit with the chocolate sauce and freeze it to get biscuit chocolate or create a cake recipe with Hershey’s syrups or pour some over your Maggi noodles for choco Maggi or how about some oats with strawberry syrup?
 Once the TG helps fill up this list, it could be a free giveaway with the bottles or free downloads on the Hershey’s site.

 3. Instagram Contest